Atlantic City Expressway: Route description

 The Atlantic City Expressway begins at an interchange with Route 42 in Turnersville in Washington Township, Gloucester County, where the freeway right-of-way continues north as the North–South Freeway, a part of Route 42.
 Here, Route 42 continues south on the Black Horse Pike and Route 168 continues north on the Black Horse Pike.
-A westbound exit provides a connection to northbound Route 168.
+A westbound exit provides a connection to County House Road (CR 705) and northbound Route 168.
 The expressway then heads southeast as a four-lane road, straddling between Washington Township and Gloucester Township, Camden County.
-On the border between Gloucester Township and Winslow Township, the Atlantic City Expressway features a diamond interchange with County Route 689 (CR 689).
-Past this interchange, there is a diamond interchange with CR 536 Spur.
-The expressway passes under CR 536 and then features a partial interchange with CR 723, with an eastbound exit and a westbound entrance.
-It then meets Route 73 at another partial interchange, with a westbound exit and an eastbound entrance, where the roadway widens to six lanes.
+On the border between Gloucester Township and Winslow Township, the Atlantic City Expressway features a diamond interchange with Berlin-Cross Keys Road (CR 689).
+Past this interchange, there is a diamond interchange with Williamstown Road (CR 536 Spur).
+The expressway passes under Malaga Road (CR 536) and then features a partial interchange with Fleming Pike (CR 723), with an eastbound exit and a westbound entrance.
+It meets Route 73 at another partial interchange, with a westbound exit and an eastbound entrance, where the roadway widens to six lanes.
 Past this interchange, the highway passes over the Southern Railroad of New Jersey's Southern Running Track line.

-The expressway crosses into the town of Hammonton in Atlantic County.
-Continuing to the southeast, it passes over the Beesleys Point Secondary railroad line operated by the Cape May Seashore Lines railroad before it encounters Route 54 at a full interchange.
-It then enters Hamilton Township and passes under CR 559.
+The expressway crosses into Hammonton in Atlantic County.
+Continuing to the southeast, it passes over the Beesleys Point Secondary railroad line operated by the Cape May Seashore Lines railroad before it encounters Route 54 at a partial cloverleaf interchange.
+It enters Hamilton Township and passes under Weymouth Road (CR 559).
 The lanes of the Atlantic City Expressway in both directions split for the Frank S. Farley Service Plaza, which is located in the median of the expressway and accessible from both directions.
-Named for New Jersey State Senator Frank S. Farley and run by Applegreen, it has a building containing multiple fast-food restaurants, a gift shop, a seasonal farm market, an ATM, tourist information, a Sunoco gas station and mini-mart, and an electric vehicle charging station.
-The service plaza is also the site of the SJTA administrative offices and a New Jersey State Police barracks.
+Named for New Jersey State Senator Frank S. Farley and run by Applegreen, it has a building containing multiple fast-food restaurants, a Sunoco gas station, a mini-mart and gift shop with New Jersey Lottery sales, a seasonal farm market, an ATM, tourist information, and an electric vehicle charging station.
+The service plaza is also the site of the South Jersey Transportation Authority administrative offices and a New Jersey State Police barracks.
 Past the service plaza, the Atlantic City Expressway meets the mainline Egg Harbor Toll Plaza.
-It then features a full interchange with Route 50, with the westbound exit and eastbound entrance being E-ZPass only.
-It meets CR 670, with another partial interchange featuring an eastbound off-ramp and a westbound on-ramp.
-Next, it has an eastbound exit and westbound entrance for CR 575, which provides access to US 40/US 322 and the Hamilton Mall near Mays Landing.
+It then features a partial cloverleaf interchange with Route 50, with the westbound exit and eastbound entrance being E-ZPass only.
+It meets Leipzig Avenue (CR 670), with another partial interchange featuring an eastbound off-ramp and a westbound on-ramp.
+Next, it has an eastbound exit and westbound entrance for Wrangleboro Road (CR 575), which provides access to Black Horse Pike (US 40/US 322) and the Hamilton Mall near Mays Landing.
 To and from the east, a ramp runs from the Atlantic City Expressway to the US 40/US 322 split.